Frequently asked questions

 Resident selection involves an application process and an onsite interview with a presentation.
-Application form, CV, and letter of intent must be received by January 5th and recommendation letters and transcripts must be received by January 14th.
+Application, college of pharmacy transcripts and letters of recommendation must be received prior to scheduling interviews.
 Interviews are held in January and February of each year.
-Participation in the Resident Matching Program is mandatory.
-An early commitment process is available for TMH PGY1 residents.
+As an ASHP-accredited program, participation in the Resident Matching Program is mandatory.
+An early commitment process is available for HMH PGY1 residents.

 How is the resident's year organized?

-The first four weeks of the residency involve orientation during which the resident will spend time training in various pharmacy and patient care areas learning the pharmacy and hospital computer systems, technology and operations, become BLS and ACLS certified (if not already), and explore potential research projects, quality improvement process to evaluate and identify the ACPE accredited program topic to be performed during the residency year.
+The first four weeks of the residency involve orientation during which the resident will spend time training in various pharmacy and patient care areas learning the pharmacy and hospital computer systems, technology and operations, become BLS and ACLS certified (if not already), and explore potential research projects and quality improvement initiatives and identify an ACPE accredited program topic to be performed during the residency year.

 Clinical rotations are based on calendar months and may be 1-2 months in duration.
 A research month rotation will be scheduled during the year.

 The resident will provide weekend clinical pharmacy coverage in patient care areas every 3 weeks.

 Regular verbal and written feedback is provided to the resident throughout each rotation and during the year.
 The resident is provided with a list of goals and objectives for each rotation and completes a self-evaluation on these at the end of each rotation.
 The preceptor completes a final evaluation of the resident during the rotation as well.
 The evaluation forms are developed from ASHP's Residency Learning System (RLS) using the ASHP online PharmAcademic system.
 On a quarterly basis, the Residency Program Director provides the resident with an evaluation of their progress.
 The objective of the frequent evaluations is to provide constructive feedback to the resident on their progress to maximize the opportunity for learning.